 3. Drain the mixed fruit and reserve the rum for later use.
 Toss the fruit with 2 tablespoons of flour.

 4. In a mixing bowl, add softened butter and brown sugar and beat till light and fluffy.
-Add egg (a couple of spoonfuls at a time) and continue beating.
-Add vanilla essence, orange zest, cinnamon and all spice, .
-Next, add the rest of the flour and baking powder and mix to combine.
+Add eggs (a couple of spoonfuls at a time) and continue beating.
+Add vanilla essence, orange zest, cinnamon and all-spice powder.
+Next, add the rest of the flour, baking powder and ground almond and mix to combine.

 4. Finally, add the fruit mixture to the batter and mix to combine.
 Pour the batter into the prepared cake tin and tap the tin on the bench top to settle the mixture.
 Using a spatula, smooth the surface with a dipped centre.
 This will enable the cake to rise to a flat top.